OR-Oregon Digest Advisory - KTVZ

 OREGON LEGISLATURE

-SALEM, Ore. — The Oregon Legislature convened its 2020 session Monday, with majority Democrats saying their top priority is legislation aimed at stemming global warming.
+SALEM, Ore. — The Oregon Legislature convened its 2020 session Monday, with majority Democrats’ prioritizing stemming global warming through legislation that is being amended to get as many stakeholders behind it as possible.
 By Andrew Selsky.
-DEVELOPING.
+SENT: 530 words.
 AP Photos.

 SPORTS